-As a means of modeling this point, I work to establish the classroom as a safe space and as a dialogic space.
-Rather than relying on a model of teaching in which the teacher merely deposits knowledge, I aim to construct an atmosphere of critical inquiry where students participate in the processes of knowledge creation.
+Whether I am teaching directing, theater history, or dramatic theory, I work to establish the classroom as a safe space and as a dialogic space.
+Rather than relying on a model of teaching in which the professor deposits knowledge in students’ minds, I aim to create an environment of critical inquiry where students actively participate in the processes of knowledge creation.
 My goal is to help students make their own discoveries and to equip them with the resources, contexts, and confidences to do so.
-In order to build this confidence, one tactic I employ is to introduce materials – be it avant-garde texts, obscure performances, dense theoretical analyses, or controversial political events – that often push students (way) beyond their comfort zones, while also being careful, encouraging, and compassionate in greeting the fear and frustration that sometimes comes from being pushed in new ways.
+In order to build this confidence, one tactic I employ is to introduce materials – be it avant-garde texts, obscure performances, dense theoretical analyses, or controversial political events – that attempt to push students (way) beyond their comfort zones, while also being careful, encouraging, and compassionate in greeting the fear and frustration that sometimes comes from being pushed in new ways.
 When I was an undergraduate, I was very fortunate to have a few instructors who were insistent on the importance of tackling these kinds of challenging materials as a means of emphasizing – instead of tabooing – that there are many individualized ways of accessing and generating ideas about a text or performance, while also remaining patient, understanding, and supportive of the resistance I had to being challenged to think beyond the notion of a “right” answer.
 I am very open with my students when I adopt this approach, and I assure them that I am always available to discuss and work through any concerns they might have.
 In their evaluations of my teaching, students consistently note that my classes are filled with passion and enthusiasm, and that they find me to be open, patient, and accessible.
-As one acting student wrote at the end of our semester together: “I felt more comfortable with myself in Room 7 and with Brandon than I ever have in my life.
-Not only does this class provide solid foundations for a beginning actor, the experiences in this class have been a unique journey.”
-And as another student wrote: “Brandon did an excellent job of guiding us through this course.
-He cultivated a warm learning environment.
-I have taken acting classes in the past, and this has been my favorite by far.”
+As one student in my “History of Theater & Drama II” course wrote at the end of our semester together (in spring 2017): “Brandon is very good at making students feel welcome and comfortable to speak in class.
+His classes enabled free discussions and I really felt like I was able to speak without feeling inhibited in anyway.
+He is also very approachable and that helps!
+It’s nice to know that your professor cares and Brandon cares!”